Xinyuan-LilyGO/T-Embed-CC1101/README.md

 3. After the installation is complete, you need to restart `VisualStudioCode`
 4. After opening this project, PlatformIO will automatically download the required tripartite libraries and dependencies, the first time this process is relatively long, please wait patiently;
 5. After all the dependencies are installed, you can open the `platformio.ini` configuration file, uncomment in `example` to select a routine, and then press `ctrl+s` to save the `.ini` configuration file;
-6. Click [:ballot_box_with_check:] under VScode to compile the project, then plug in USB and select COM under VScode;
+6. Click :ballot_box_with_check: under VScode to compile the project, then plug in USB and select COM under VScode;
-7. Finally, click the [:arrow_right:] button to download the program to Flash;
+7. Finally, click the :arrow_right:  button to download the program to Flash;

 ## :four: Arduion 快速开始

-<font color="red"> **Notice:**</font>
+:exclamation: :exclamation: :exclamation: <font color="red"> **Notice:**</font>
 PlatformIO is more recommended because it may not be compiled with Arduion.
-You can refer to [example.](#2️⃣-example) to see which examples are successfully compiled in Arduion environment.
+You can refer to **2️⃣-Example** to see which examples are successfully compiled in Arduion environment.

 1. Install [Arduino IDE](https://www.arduino.cc/en/software)
-2. Install the esp32 toolkit, open the Arduion IDE, click on `File->Perferences`, Then `https://espressif.github.io/arduino-esp32/package_esp32_index.json ` paste to the position of the diagram below, then click: ok:, waiting for the toolkit download is complete;
+2. Install the esp32 toolkit, open the Arduion IDE, click on `File->Perferences`, Then `https://espressif.github.io/arduino-esp32/package_esp32_index.json ` paste to the position of the diagram below, then click :ok:, waiting for the toolkit download is complete;

 ![alt text](./hardware/image/image.png)